 The Rainbow Factory

 Toddlers can see their favourite books brought to life at The Rainbow Factory, with crafts, singing, dancing and messy play all in the same show.
-They host amazing productions throughout the school holidays year-round, or you can bring the little ones here by booking ahead for an unforgettable birthday party.
+They host amazing productions throughout the year, or you can bring the little ones here by booking ahead for an unforgettable birthday party.
 Need a break?
 The Gingerbread Cafe has snacks, meals and drinks a-plenty.

 The Rainbow Factory, Springfield Commercial Centre, Bagley Lane, Farsley, Leeds, West Yorkshire, LS28 5LY.

 One of the best things to do with toddlers in Leeds can be found at Sunny Bank Mills.
 Jackaboos has everything from ball pits to obstacle courses and play mats, so there’s a ton of fun to be had in their soft play area.
-That’s not all, they also run Tiny Pop Activities, with a dance and sing session for little ones of all ages every Monday or the chance to play instruments as part of Music Bugs every Thursday.
+That’s not all, they also run Play and Make a Friend events where you can get the little ones used to meeting new people before they start school.

 Jackaboos, 10a Sunnybank Mills, 83-85 Town St, Farsley, Pudsey, West Yorkshire, LS28 5UJ.
 Babies free, crawlers £2, walkers £3.75.